Jo0001/ViaSetup/README.md

 # ViaSetup
-This is the repository for the ViaVersion Setup Generator
+This is the repository for ViaSetup - a generator which tells you which Via* plugins you need